Masters Curriculum

 4 credits

-This is the first semester of a 2 semester sequence (that can be taken in either order) that focuses on the Physiological, Biochemical and Molecular Bases of Nutrition.
-This semester will cover concepts of essential nutrients and methods for determining their requirements (DRIs), body composition, nutrition and growth, energy expenditure, regulation of energy intake, vitamins and macro-mineral metabolism (Ca, P) and micronutrients.
-Functions and roles of micronutrients in signaling from gene to whole organism will be discussed.
-Implications for nutrient requirements through the lifecycle and in health and disease will be addressed.
-A discussion session will teach students to critically evaluate cutting-edge and seminal papers addressing each topic, and introduce students to state of the art research approaches and methodologies – basic (cell and molecular), clinical and epidemiological.
-Weekly writing assignmentson the papers will provide experience and hone skills with scientific writing.
+This is one course in a 2-semester sequence (that can be taken in either order) focusing on the physiological, biochemical and molecular bases of nutrition.
+This semester cover concepts of essential nutrients and methods for determining their requirements (DRIs), body composition, nutrition and growth, energy expenditure and regulation of energy intake, macromineral metabolism (including Ca, P), and micronutrients.
+Functions and roles of micronutrients in signaling from gene to the whole organism will be discussed.
+Nutrient requirements through the lifecycle and in health and disease will be addressed.
+The course includes discussion sessions that will teach students to critically evaluate cutting-edge and seminal papers addressing each topic, and will introduce students to state of the art research approaches and methodologies from cellular and molecular to clinical and epidemiologic.
+Writing assignments will provide experience and hone skills with scientific writing.

 GMS NU 709: Research Design and Statistical Methods for Biomedical Sciences